APU International School: English language development

 APU International School offers an English Language Development (ELD).
 The program consists of nine levels of instruction: an introductory level for students without prior ELD experience followed by eight levels of instruction, each focused around progressively more challenging degrees of English proficiency.

 Facilities

-APU International School includes two operating campuses with dormitories in Ho Chi Minh city and Da Nang city, and two construction projects in Cu Chi and Dalat.
+APU American International School includes two operating campuses with dormitories in Ho Chi Minh city and APU American International School Da Nang Campus, and two construction projects in Cu Chi and Dalat.

 Main campus

 Located in District 11, this campus houses the middle and high school comprising grades 6 to 12.
 Campus facilities include a science laboratory, separate music and art rooms, a canteen, a library, computer labs, a bookstore, an assembly hall and over 50 classrooms.
 Classrooms are fitted with a work area for the homeroom teacher, and desktop computers.
 The surrounding area includes access to an indoor gymnasium, outdoor basketball court and weight room.

 Recently APU expanded the middle high school and built an eight-story building adjacent to the current campus, increasing student capacity from 300 to a 1000 students.
 A sky bridge connects one building to the other on each floor.